chainflip-io/chainflip-backend/SECURITY.md

 Chainflip Labs is committed to ensuring the security and integrity of the Chainflip Protocol.
 To achieve this goal, we invite security researchers and ethical hackers to participate in our Bug Bounty Program.
 This program encourages responsible disclosure of security vulnerabilities and provides incentives for those who help us identify and address such issues.
 By participating in our Bug Bounty Program, you agree to the following terms and conditions:

-## Scope of the Program:
+## Scope of the Program

-Our Bug Bounty Program covers the following areas:
+**Our Bug Bounty Program covers the following areas:**

-- The Chainflip Protocol Code, including it's Rust backend and solidity smart contracts
+- The Chainflip Protocol Code, including its Rust backend and solidity smart contracts.
-- Public API endpoints and associated services
+- Public API endpoints and associated services.
 - Chainflip Labs operated web applications related to the protocol, including scan, swap, auctions, and validators.

-## Please note that this program does not cover:
+**Please note that this program does not cover:**

 - Third-party applications or services
 - Third-party dependencies